ploratran/Spring-VehiclesAPI/P02-VehiclesAPI/vehicles-api/README.md

 # Vehicles API

-A REST API to maintain vehicle data and to provide a complete view of vehicle details including price and address.
+A REST API to maintain vehicle data and to provide a complete view of vehicle details including price and address (obtained from the location and pricing services).

 ## Features